ShivaniNarula29/snaatak_team/README.md

 ---

-By following these steps, you can use Jinja2 templating with Ansible to create dynamic, environment-specific configuration files.
-This approach is especially useful for deploying configurations across multiple servers or environments with minimal manual changes.

----

 ## 🧾 Conclusion
 Jinja templating is a vital part of Ansible automation, enabling dynamic content generation, better reusability, and more efficient configuration management.
 When used thoughtfully, it can significantly reduce manual errors and improve infrastructure consistency.